You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Bold bottom lashes: we all want them, but mastering this makeup look is easier said than done.
-With the right makeup tips and tricks, you can expertly apply mascara to your bottom lashes without it looking clumpy or smearing under your eyes.
-Keep reading for our best eye makeup tips that will help you perfectly sweep on your mascara and emphasize your lower lash line in the process.
+Bold bottom lashes: We all want them, but mastering this makeup look is easier said than done.
+Don’t worry though, with the right makeup tips and tricks, you can expertly apply bottom lash mascara without it looking clumpy or smearing under your eyes.
+Keep reading for nine eye makeup tips that will help you perfectly sweep on your mascara and emphasize your lower lash line in the process.
 Bonus: We’re also sharing how bottom lash extensions are another way to get the bold bottom lash look you’ve always wanted—and how you can DIY them at home with falsies!

 Want to take your overall lash look to the next level?
 Check out our article, How to Use an Eyelash Curler.